-We understand that it can be concerning to receive a letter from an unknown company out of the blue, especially when they are requesting confirmation of your personal details, so we would like to take the time to answer some frequently asked questions which we hope will put your mind at rest.
+We understand that it can be concerning to receive a letter from an unknown company out of the blue, especially when they are requesting confirmation of your personal details.

 The Tracing Group is a UK-based data management company appointed by pension providers and financial companies to trace individuals whose current contact details may not be on file.
 Based in Norfolk, UK, The Tracing Group is a small business employing a friendly team of researchers to find and reunite individuals with lost assets and assist financial companies with data management.
 To speak directly to a member of The Tracing Group team, call 01603 937800.